ohiienko-r/unified-llm-api/README.md

 "One Class to rule them all"

-Unified LLM API is a simple way to implement an AI to your Node JS project.
+Unified LLM API is a simple way to implement a LLM to your Node JS project.

 ## Usage